azonenberg/serdes-website/serdes/_posts/2099-05-01-Holding-the-Bag.md

 "So what do we know so far?
 Anything on surface characterization yet?"

 "The surface is perfectly flat, within the limits of our measurement capability.
 There's no tunneling current whatsoever in a STM, and the AFM showed no deviation at all, not even on the atomic scale.
 HOPG looks like sandpaper compared to this.
 We're not even sure it's a physical surface, it might just be some kind of energy field.
-Somebody volunteered to touch it with a bare hand and they said it felt like nothing, their hand just stopped but it didn't feel hot or cold or rough or... anything."
+Somebody volunteered to touch it with a bare hand and they said it felt like nothing, their hand just stopped but it didn't feel hot or cold or rough or... like anything besides just sitting there in open air."

 "Ultrasound?"